Watch the trailer for ONCE UPON A BOOKSHOP, a new short film by Andrea Kuchlewska and Zac Jaffee

 COUCH (2 W, 1 M)

 A playwright addicted to soap operas promises two actor friends she’ll write a play for them, but instead falls deeper into a soap-induced stupor brought on by the Trump election.
 How far can she take her self-indulgence before her collaborators throw in the towel?
-COUCH is a backstage comedy that asks: How are we holding onto our humanity in the face of events that threaten to anesthetize us?
-And just how similar to General Hospital is real life?
-Set in the intimacy of a living room, and residing inside the conversations we're having as a nation right now, COUCH is a reinvention of the drawing room play that speaks to us where we live.
-Developed with actors Kathryn Grody and Christopher Burris.
+Set on three video calls in 2016, 2017, and 2018, COUCH is a backstage comedy originally written as a reinvention of the drawing room play, and now adapted to be performed on Zoom.
+Developed with actors Christopher Burris and Kathryn Grody.

 A verbal adventure in which a poet and a linguist attempt to unravel the secrets of the universe through the art and science of language -- if only they can agree for a brief moment.